zrrbite/apigear-docs/docs/advanced/objectlink/errors.md

 ## No Such Property

-The error message is send if the client tries to set a property on a non existing property.
+The error message is sent if the client tries to set a property on a non existing property.

 ```json
 [ ERROR, SET_PROPERTY, 0, "olink.error.no_such.property" ]